DarkGhostHunter/OpenWRT-NSS-Full/README.md

 Usteer already has some good-for-anything defaults about minimum signal strength and offset.

+### 2. Configure your firewall

+The [`configure-firewall`](files/usr/bin/configure-firewall) script disables the firewall entirely, allows OpenWRT management accessible from `wan` (outside), or restores the defaults (enabled).

+If your OpenWRT router sits as a Dumb AP, you will probably want to access the management from the same network, so run this script first.

-### 2. Configure your Interfaces
+### 3. Configure your Interfaces

 The [`configure-interface`](files/usr/bin/configure-interface) script changes the router between the default Router mode, and the Managed Switch / Dumb AP without firewall.

 If your OpenWRT router won't be the main router, run that script first.
-Preferably, connect the WAN interface to your upstream router LAN ports and should be working.
+Preferably, connect the WAN interface to your upstream router LAN ports, and it should be working immediately.

-### 3. Configure your firewall

-The [`configure-firewall`](files/usr/bin/configure-firewall) script disables the firewall entirely, allows OpenWRT management accessible from `wan` (outside), or restore the defaults.

-If your OpenWRT router sits as a Dumb AP, you will probably want to access the management from the same network, so run this script first.

 ### 4. Speedtest to SQM tuning